 What causes mood swings during menopause?

 Almost anything can trigger a mood swing during menopause, and these may not even be circumstances that triggered you before.
-Anything from traffic jams to work stress to having a minor disagreement with your significant other can result what feels like an epic mood swing.
+Anything from traffic jams to work stress to having a minor disagreement with your significant other can result in what feels like an epic mood swing.
 The worst part is that when you’re experiencing one, it can feel like there is no end in sight.
 But there are ways to avoid feeling absolutely terrible listed below.

 How do I treat menopause mood swings?